-The Inspector-General of Biosecurity with the support of the Department of Agriculture and Water Resources is working to improve our online information so that it's more useful, usable and accessible for everyone.
+The Inspector-General of Biosecurity with the support of the Department of Agriculture, Water and the Environment is working to improve our online information so that it's more useful, usable and accessible for everyone.

 Enlarging text and images, keyboard browsing, and listening rather than reading